marcpalmer/HORN/horn/reference-implementations/jquery/README.txt

 Available options include:

-* storeBackRefs - set this to true if you need to re-populate the UI from the horn model.
+* readOnly - set this to true if you need to re-populate the UI from the horn model.

 * converters - a map of type names to objects implementing toText and fromText